zhengshuai1001/JiKouCompany/README.md

 The bigger the dream, the more important the team.

 Do what you feel in your heart to be right.
 You’ll be criticized anyway.

+If you want to fly, give up everything that weighs you down.